Article 41 of Legislative Decree No 148/2015, Amended by Article 39 of Law Decree No 73/2021 (as Converted by Law No 106/2021)

 Employers must be able to demonstrate that employees have consented to the processing of their personal data (the consent must be specific, informed and unequivocal).

-The fulfilment of the mandatory rules on privacy allows the employer to control the tools used by the employee for carrying out his or her tasks and duties (eg, emails, computer and phone) to the extent that the employer has informed its employees on the conditions of usage of the tool and how the power of control is exercised by the employer over the tools (if the mentioned conditions are not met, the employer cannot use the data unlawfully acquired).
+The fulfilment of the mandatory rules on privacy allows the employer to control the tools used by the employee for carrying out their tasks and duties (eg, emails, computer and phone) to the extent that the employer has informed its employees on the conditions of usage of the tool and how the power of control is exercised by the employer over the tools (if the mentioned conditions are not met, the employer cannot use the data unlawfully acquired).

 EU citizens can freely move, establish themselves and work in any EU member state, while non-EU citizens are subject to immigration procedures.